Skip to main content

 Medicine

-This is combined with therapy or self-help treatment to help you manage other conditions, such as:
+Antidepressants normally work better with CBT or self-help treatment to help you manage other mental health difficulties, such as:

 Antidepressants are rarely prescribed for children or young people under 18.